 Generally yes, but it can depend on the size of your boots and the length of your snowshoe bindings.
 High volume boots, especially double-layer mountaineering boots and pac boots, may require some binding adjustment such as longer binding straps or webbing.
 Be sure to test their compatibility before you need them on a winter hike.

 How often do you need to replace winter hiking boots?

 Winter hiking boot soles last much longer than regular hiking boots because you’re hiking on snow and ice, not abrasive dirt or gravel.
 Winter hiking boots tend to wear out when one of their seams works loose and splits.
-You can usually extend their lifetime when this happens by having them repaired by a shoemaker or by pre-emptively strengthening your boot seams using Silicone seam sealer or Shoe-Goo to strengthen them.
+You can usually extend their life when this happens by having them repaired by a shoemaker or by pre-emptively strengthening your boot seams using Silicone seam sealer or Shoe-Goo to strengthen them.

 This is an actively monitored web page, so if you have any questions, please leave a comment below.